DaPhysikist/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](https://daphysikist.github.io/cse15l-lab-reports/week-1-lab/resetpassword.jpg)

 5. Enter your username and Student ID and click submit.
-Then enter your current password (should be your AD password), enter a new password you want to use, make sure the option to change MyTritonLink password says no and click change my password.
+Then enter your current password (should be your AD password), enter a new password you want to use, **make sure the option to change MyTritonLink password is selected as *no*** and click change my password.

 > Note: Password reset can take anywhere from fifteen minutes to an hour to even longer.
 If you are having issues, contact support.

 6. Once your password has been reset, you are ready to move on to the next step.

 ## Step Two: Downloading Visual Studio Code
 1. Visit this website to download Visual Studio Code: https://code.visualstudio.com/